yehia67/documentation/wallets/0.1/trinity/how-to-guides/create-an-account.md

 # Create an account

-**Trinity accounts are password-protected to secure and store your seeds on your mobile device or computer.**
+**Trinity accounts are password-protected to secure and store your seeds on your mobile device or computer.
+You can create one account for each of your seeds.**

+## Prerequisites

+To complete this guide you must have [Trinity](https://trinity.iota.org/) installed on your device.

+---

 1. Open Trinity